scollin/grails-shiro-cas/README.md

 * `security.shiro.cas.singleSignOut.disabled` (OPTIONAL): Boolean value controlling whether to disable Single Sign Out.
 By default, this is `false`, resulting in Single Sign Out support being enabled (matching the default for CAS).
 Note that this configuration value is used at build-time to modify the `web.xml`, and externalized configuration will not be taken into account during that phase.
 * `security.shiro.cas.singleSignOut.artifactParameterName` (OPTIONAL): The parameter used to detect sessions in preparation for Single Sign Out support.
 By default, this is `ticket` (matching the default for CAS).
 * `security.shiro.cas.singleSignOut.logoutParameterName` (OPTIONAL): The parameter used to detect logout requests.
 By default, this is `logoutRequest` (matching the default for CAS).

+## Sane defaults

+Assuming that:
+* your CAS instance is deployed at context path `/cas` on `sso.example.com` on the default HTTPS port
+* your Grails application is accessed at https://apps.example.com/my-app
+* your service endpoint exists at https://apps.example.com/my-app/shiro-cas

+The only required configuration parameter for this plugin is `security.shiro.cas.serverUrl` -- the plugin will attempt to determine the  `baseServiceUrl` dynamically, if not set.
+It will use `/shiro-cas` as the default `servicePath`.

 ## Example configuration